-Nikon D3300 versus Panasonic GX80
+Nikon D3300 vs Panasonic GX80

 The Nikon D3300 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in January 2014 and April 2016.
 The D3300 is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3300) and a Four Thirds (GX80) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (29 percent) than the Nikon D3300.
 Moreover, the GX80 is slightly lighter (1 percent) than the D3300.
 In this context, it is worth noting that neither the D3300 nor the GX80 are weather-sealed.